The Bankrate promise

-The average household spends 32 percent of their budget on housing, according to the U.S. Labor Department.
+The average household spends 33.8 percent of their budget on housing, according to the U.S. Bureau of Labor Statistics.
 This cost not only includes rent or mortgage payments, but also home maintenance, furnishings, utilities and more.

 What is a cohousing community?